channelaccess/ca/README.md

 CompletableFuture.allOf(channel1.connectAsync(), channel2.connectAsync()).get();
 ```

-A timeout is realized the same way as with the single `connectAsync()`.
+A timeout for the multiple connect is realized the same way as with the single `connectAsync()`.

 ### Examples